cincospenguinos/topaz_turtle/README.md

 * So depending on what seed you use, you get a variety of accuracies.
 A seed of 2 provides much higher accuracy than 1992
 * I wrote the evaluation method, which was super simple.
 I'm getting an FScore on sentences of 0.37855, which really isn't bad--I was expecting a whole lot worse.
 On different seeds I do get a whole lot worse though.
+* Turns out each sentence can easily have more than 1 opinion--at times, there are as many as 6.
+That's problematic.
+Here are the counts:
+    1. 124 sentences
+    2. 97
+    3. 42
+    4. 14
+    5. 4
+    6. 3
+We should modify the sentence gatherer accordingly.

 ### Features that do not help detect opinions: